Skip to main content

 Compared to self-leveling caulk, non-sag caulk has a thicker consistency that makes it easier to control.

-What Not to Use to Fill Concrete Expansion Joints
+What to Avoid When Filling Expansion Joints

 Wood